Children and Parenting

 Knowing that every situation is different, our lawyers are committed to finding the solution and process that will most likely lead to resolution.
 Paramount to our thinking are the best interests of your children.
 We strive to get to know our clients so that we can provide tailored and individualized advice and services that ensure the best outcomes for you and your children in parenting matters, whether it is through alternative dispute resolution methods, or litigation.

 Parenting rights and obligations can be some of the most difficult family law issues to settle after a separation.

-Custody refers to a parent’s legal right to decision-making for children, generally in the areas of health/welfare, religion, and education.
+Decision-making (formerly referred to as "custody") refers to a parent’s legal right to make decisions for children, generally in the areas of:

 The guiding principle for the courts in deciding child-related matters is the best interests of the child.
 In high-conflict separations and divorces, there may be conduct by one parent which alienates a child from the other parent.
 These are difficult cases which require early and swift intervention and vigilance.